INVESTOR HREDD PRECISION TOOLS

 To assess the quality of an initiative’s grievance mechanism, investors can check for whether it contains the following elements:

-• Whether the scheme requires that information on complaints and resolutions are publicly available (see Red Flag 14 in Governance & Accountability)
+• A requirement that information on complaints and resolutions are publicly available (see Red Flag 14)

 • A credible statement about the independence of reviewers of complaints